“Love is the great miracle cure. Loving ourselves works miracles in our lives.” ~Louise L. Hay

 There is ego-based self-love and there is spirit-based self-love.
 The former cares about what the ego cares about—appearances, power, and survival.
 The latter cares about what the spirit cares about—healing, wholeness, and love.

-Early on when I lost my ability to love myself, I saw how conditional ego-based self-love is.
+Early on, when I lost my ability to love myself, I could feel how conditional my self-love was.
+And now I can see that the reason for that was because my self-love was ego-based.
 But now I was ready for unconditional self-love, which is a love that never abandons us.

-Before I found true self-love (spirit-based self-love) I thought self-love was about pampering ourselves, for example: buying a new outfit, getting a manicure, or going on vacation in order to feel happy.
+Before I found true self-love (spirit-based self-love), I thought self-love was about pampering ourselves, for example, by buying a new outfit, getting a manicure, or going on vacation in order to feel happy.
 Pampering is not a bad thing if we can afford it, but it does become self-sabotage if we can’t.

-Pampering is more about distracting ourselves from our problems rather than dealing with our problems in order to solve or manage them.
+Pampering is more about distracting ourselves from our problems rather than looking at them and dealing with them.

 Real self-love is not about anything you can buy; therefore, it is available to everyone.
 Real self-love is about healing, helping, supporting, and empowering ourselves.
 It’s about examining what we believe about life and ourselves, and then challenging those beliefs to see if they are truly beneficial to our health and happiness.